It arrived today,.. I found it waiting for me in the central office in the building I live in.

 Sigma NEEDS to get it's "O.S." act in gear.
 This lens is desperate for all the help it can get.
 800mm is waaaaay out there and even on a heavy expensive tripod movement is VERY noticeable in the viewfinder @ 800mm

 At 500mm and under,. life without IS is not too bad.. but once you go up to 600mm and up..
 I can't see any reason not to demand IS in your lens.
 Keeping this lens while having an IS lens is going to be a real trick.

 1St group of Sample pics are up.. nothing scientific;

-ISO had to be high @ 800 this time,.
+ISO had to be high @ 800,.
 1/400th shutter,. and fill flash.
 But I remembered to pack the cable release!
-MLU is a big help @ 800mm
+MLU was a big help @ 800mm

 This sums it up for now.. will be back with a full report on performance when I get the chance to take it into the field.